-CITIES OF BRAWLEY, CALEXICO, CALIPATRIA, EL CENTRO, HOLTVILLE, IMPERIAL, WESTMORLAND, IMPERIAL IRRIGATION DISTRICT AND COUNTY OF IMPERIAL len
+CITIES OF BRAWLEY, CALEXICO, CALIPATRIA, EL CENTRO, HOLTVILLE, IMPERIAL, WESTMORLAND, IMPERIAL IRRIGATION DISTRICT AND COUNTY OF IMPERIAL la

-The Management Committee met on May 10, 2023, and forwards this item to the Commission for review and approval after public comment, if any:
+It is requested that Management Committee forward this item to the Commission for review and approval after public comment, if any:

 - 1. Approve and adopt the ICTC CARB ICT Rollout Plan. - 2.
 Authorize staff to file all necessary documents on behalf of ICTC pertaining to the California Air Resources Board Innovative Clean Transit Regulation.